Cognigy/Documentation/docs/webchat/getting-started.md

 ---
 title: "Getting Started"
 slug: "getting-started"
-description: "In the Getting Started Cognigy Webchat v3 tutorial, you will create a virtual agent from scratch, build a conversation using Cognigy.AI Nodes, deploy this agent using Webchat v3, and test the Flow in Demo Webchat mode."
+description: "In the Getting Started Cognigy Webchat v3 tutorial, you will create an AI Agent from scratch, build a conversation using Cognigy.AI Nodes, deploy this agent using Webchat v3, and test the Flow in Demo Webchat mode."
 hidden: false
 ---

 # Getting Started with Webchat v3

-In this tutorial, you will create a virtual agent from scratch, build a conversation using Basic Nodes, deploy this agent using Webchat v3, and test the Flow in Demo Webchat mode.
+In this tutorial, you will create an AI Agent from scratch, build a conversation using Basic Nodes, deploy this agent using Webchat v3, and test the Flow in Demo Webchat mode.
 Additionally, you will configure several Webchat settings: add a feedback form, customize the homepage by changing the welcome text, and include conversation starters.

 ## Prerequisites